Generating new sources of business and revenue.

 Agent reaction.

 The real test will be the agents' long-term reactions.
 Do they see it as a win for them?
 Because Compass’s competition and tactics have been perceived as unfair by some brokers and agents, many have vowed never to work for Compass.
 I’ve experienced that firsthand.
 I worked for Pacific Union International, and when they were acquired by Compass in 2018, the PUI leadership had spent a significant amount of time dissing Compass…but money talks.
 PUI lost very few agents.
 I am sure there is a lot of money baked in for agent retention.
 They won’t be changing the brokerage's names, so that the agents may feel little to no negative impact on their day-to-day operations.
-But agents may have less negotiating power when it comes to their splits and pay structure if they establish certain thresholds for the company-owned offices.
+But agents may have less negotiating power when it comes to their internal splits and pay structure if they establish certain thresholds for the company-owned offices.
 I don’t expect a lot of agent attrition as Compass is a very agent-centric company, and they will roll out the red carpet.

 Private listings.

-Anywhere has taken the stance against private listings but has lately started to soften its narrative on it.
+Anywhere has taken a stance against private listings but has lately started to soften its narrative on the issue.
 Makes sense now.
 Anywhere is perceived as a more consumer-centric company.
 That is primarily because the franchise owners live and work in their communities.
 They do what is best for the consumer, which ultimately benefits their agents and the community.
 I’m not saying they aren’t focused on their agents; they are.
 And have had to be much more in recent years due to the recruiting madness from Compass and the big checks written to lure over talent.

 Then there's the debt and the market.